ironmansoftware/universal-samples/README.md

 We accept pull requests to this repository.

+## PowerShell Universal Extension

+Samples that are added to the repository will automatically show up in the [PowerShell Universal VS Code extension](https://marketplace.visualstudio.com/items?itemName=ironmansoftware.powershell-universal).

 ## Single File Samples

 Single file samples should be stored within the correct folder as a `.ps1` file.
 You should include a comment at the top within information about your sample.
 It should at least contain the `title`, `description`, `version`, and `file`.
 The comment should be in YAML syntax.